Knox Church, Dunedin: Design of a new church

-Though this was only ever intended to be a short-term home for the Knox congregation the onset of the Central Otago Gold Rush which had resulted in a rapid increase in the settlements population intensified the need for a larger, permanent structure.
+Though this was only ever intended to be a short-term home for the Knox congregation the onset of the Otago gold rush which had resulted in a rapid increase in the settlements population intensified the need for a larger, permanent structure.
 Therefore it was decided in 1871 to construct a new church which was to be capable of seating 1,000, with space for a choir of 30 and to feature a belfry and a gallery.
 A site was purchased for £569 (consisting of £369 for the land and £200 for the cottage and stable on the land) on the corner of George and Pitt Streets from the trustees of the estate of Edmund Bowler.
 His family was later to unsuccessfully sue the trustees for selling the land too cheaply.

 Church officials held a competition for which 17 designs were submitted.
 It was won by Robert Lawson.
 His plans, would have exceeded the church's £5,000 budget.
 Despite increasing the budget to £6,000 this was still in inadequate to complete Lawson's design so the deacons fell back on a design by David Ross (who designed the Otago Museum).

 Ross was issued with the commission on 22 August 1879, with £7200 allocated to build the church and to provide seating and lighting.
 However, David Ross disagreed with the building committee about which stone to use, and insisted on employing an inspector of works who "could be bought at any time with a pot of beer", These arguments caused many issues, and Ross was given notice after his contract ended on 16 January 1873.
 Although the Church deacons offered generous compensation, Ross successfully sued—only to be awarded a mere £2 in damages.

 The church authorities approached Lawson again and he took over the project in 1874.

 Construction

 Construction began in 1872.
 The foundation stone was laid on 25 November 1872, which was exactly 300 years since the death of John Knox.

 The church was opened on 5 November 1876 with the Reverend Dr Samuel conducting the morning service, the Reverend A. B. Todd the afternoon and the Reverend William Will the evening.
 The building eventually cost £18,383 and the debt was not cleared until 1891.

 Because of maintenance requirements and the need to install a new fire sprinkler system the church was closed for the first time in June 2008.
 The congregation joined that of First Church for the duration of the three-month project.
 The building was reopened after renovations were completed in September 2008.
 While the primary reason for closing the church was to install the sprinkler system there was also a need to restore some of the windows.
 Faces, feet and other details had faded over time and work was necessary to make these visible again.

-Notable ministers include Rev James Gunn Matheson.